NordicPlayground/thingy52-mesh-provisioning-demo/README.md

-# Thingy Mesh Provisioning Demo v0.6
+# Thingy Mesh Provisioning Demo v0.6 ENOCEAN
 ### Overview
 This is a quick guide on how to use the thingy52-mesh-provisioning-demo with the nRFMesh mobile app on iOS and Android.